Restaurant in Saint-Jean-de-Blaignac, France

 What should I order at L'Auberge Saint Jean?

-The Michelin-recognised dishes give you the clearest signal of chef Thomas L'Hérisson's style: salmon confit with dill yoghurt and vinegar-preserved mushrooms, and veal sweetbreads marinated in miso with soy-glazed beetroot and artichokes.
+The Michelin-recognised dishes give you the clearest signal of chef Thomas L'Hérisson's style: salmon confit with dill yoghurt and vinegar-preserved mushrooms, veal sweetbreads marinated in miso with soy-glazed beetroot and artichokes.
 Both show the kitchen's method of grounding creative combinations in precise technique.
 The 550-label wine list is strong enough to justify spending time with it before ordering food.

 Is L'Auberge Saint Jean good for solo dining?

 It works well for solo diners.
-The picture-window dining room facing the Dordogne gives you something to look at, and the attentive service from hostess Manuela makes solo visits feel looked after rather than overlooked.
+The picture-window dining room facing the Dordogne gives you something to look at, the attentive service from hostess Manuela makes solo visits feel looked after rather than overlooked.
 At €€€, a solo lunch from Wednesday to Saturday is the most cost-efficient format.

 Is L'Auberge Saint Jean worth the price?